OS-Sketch/www.os-sketch.com/docs/operating-systems/syllabus.md

     the opportunity to explore in greater detail some aspect of operating systems referenced on the [course schedule](/operating-systems/schedule/).

-    Graded on a checkmark basis and building on material available in the textbook and the content covered during that week's in-person classroom session, the programming projects further equip a learner to solve new problems in the field of data abstraction by applying &mdash; in a new way &mdash; their knowledge of the facts and techniques of data abstraction and rigorous Python programming.

 -   **Engineering Efforts**: These assignments invite students to explore different techniques for rigorously designing, implementing, evaluating, and documenting real-world Python programs.
 These assignments invite students to